facelessuser/BracketHighlighter/docs/contributing.md

 ## Pull Requests
 Pull requests are welcome, and if you plan on contributing directly to the code, there are a couple of things to be mindful of.

+1. Please describe the change in as much detail as possible so I can understand what is being added or modified.

+2. If you are solving a bug that does not already have an issue, please describe the bug in detail and provide info on how to reproduce if applicable (this is good for me and others to reference later when verifying the issue has been resolved).

+3. Please reference and link related open bugs or feature requests in this pull if applicable.

+4. Make sure you've documented or updated the existing documentation if introducing a new feature or modifying the behavior of an existing feature that a user needs to be aware of.
+I will not accept new features or changes to existing features if you have not provided documentation describing the feature.

 Continuous integration tests on are run on all pull requests and commits via Travis CI.
 When making a pull request, the tests will automatically be run, and the request must pass to be accepted.
 You can (and should) run these tests before pull requesting.
 If it is not possible to run these tests locally, they will be run when the pull request is made, but it is strongly suggested that requesters make an effort to verify before requesting to allow for a quick, smooth merge.

-Feel free to use a virtual environment if you are concerned about installing any of the Python packages.
-In the future, I may use tox, but as I currently only test on Python 3.3, I wanted to keep things simple.

 ### Running Validation Tests